syh7/DnDwiki/src/main/resources/parsed/darninia/session 19 - dragon heist.md

 + an angry drakeguard joins the woodwoad
 + "I don;t protect you, I protect others from you"

-- Fredrik shoots a "warning arrow" near the woodwoad and drakeguard
+- Frederik shoots a "warning arrow" near the woodwoad and drakeguard
 - roll iniative

 + Faramar takes 13 damage in one hit in turn 1